rabbitmq/rabbitmq-website/site/clustering.md

 start as a blank one.
 It will have to be instructed to [rejoin its original cluster](#cluster-formation), if any.

 A node that's been reset and rejoined its original cluster will sync all virtual hosts, users, permissions and topology (queues, exchanges, bindings), runtime parameters and policies.
-It may sync [mirrored queue](/ha.html) contents if elected to host a replica.
-Non-mirrored queue contents on a reset node will be lost.
+[Quorum queue](quorum-queues.html) contents will be replicated if the node will be selected to host a replica.

-Restoring queue data directories on a reset node that has synchronised its schema from a peer is not guaranteed to make that data available to clients because [queue master location](/ha.html#master-migration-data-locality) might have changed for the affected queues.
+Non-replicated queue contents on a reset node will be lost.

 ## <a id="upgrading" class="anchor" href="#upgrading">Upgrading clusters</a>
 You can find instructions for upgrading a cluster in